Maui Phase I Environmental Site Assessments

 Maui’s early commercial activity was centered in Lahaina, which became one of the most important ports in the Pacific during the early 19th century.
 By the 1820s and 1830s, Lahaina had developed into a major hub for the whaling industry, attracting ships, merchants, and supporting infrastructure.

-During this period, the town included storage facilities, workshops, and housing associated with maritime trade.
+During this period, During this period, the area included storage facilities, workshops, fuel-related infrastructure, and supporting commercial uses associated with maritime trade.
 In 1820, Christian missionaries arrived, and by 1823, Lahaina briefly served as the capital of the Hawaiian Kingdom before the capital was moved to Honolulu in 1845.

 As the whaling industry declined in the late 1800s, Maui’s economy shifted toward agriculture.
 However, the legacy of early commercial use in Lahaina remains relevant, particularly as the area has undergone multiple phases of redevelopment over time.